Research interests

 • Z.Tiganj*, I. Singh*, Z. Esfahani, M. W. Howard.
 Scanning a compressed ordered representation of the future.
 Jorunal of Experimental Psychology: General, 2022.
 PDF

 • B. G. Jacques, Z. Tiganj, M. W. Howard and P. B. Sederberg.
 DeepSITH: Efficient Learning via Decomposition of What and When Across Time Scales.
 NeurIPS, 2021.
-PDF
+Code PDF

 • Z. Tiganj, W. Tang and M. W. Howard.
 A computational model for simulating the future using a memory timeline CogSci, 2021.
 PDF